RichardCoffee/custom-post-type/README.md

 nodelete => boolean - true indicates that a term in this taxonomy cannot be deleted if the term is
                       associated with a post. default: false terms    => array --- terms to populate the taxonomy with.
 Only happens if the taxonomy is completely devoid of terms.
-The 'terms' array should be in structured as `array('Term Name One')` or `array('term-slug-one'=>'Term Name One')`.
-Be consistant, do not mix slugs with names.
-It does not handle 'alias_of','description', or 'parent' at this time. slug     => boolean - true: force the method to assume the 'terms' array uses slugs as keys, false: names only, unset: it will try to guess. func     => string -- function/method name - if the 'terms' array is empty, this function will be used to populate the terms array, default function called: '$this->default_{tax-slug}' set to false to disable.
+The 'terms' array can be in structured as `array('Term Name One', 'term-slug-two'=>'Term Name Two')`.
+It does not handle 'alias_of','description', or 'parent' at this time. func     => string -- function/method name - if the 'terms' array is empty, this function will be used to populate the terms array, default function called: '$this->default_{tax-slug}' set to false to disable.